cksystemsteaching/selfie/README.md

 > Emulation as executable specification of virtualization

 Emulation, at least through interpretation of code as with `mipster` in selfie, is a lot simpler than virtualization, which ultimately relies on interpretation too but through context switching.
-Emulation can therefore serve as *executable specification* of what an implementation of virtualization should do.
+Emulation can therefore serve as *executable specification* of what an implementation of virtualization should do in terms of functional behavior.
 Here is an example.
 Operating systems and modern runtime systems in general are enormously complex software systems.
 However, by ignoring performance altogether, we could reimplement such a system by replacing virtualization with emulation through interpretation.
 Every virtual machine, process, or thread would be executed by interpreting the hosted code.
 The reimplementation would be vastly simpler than the original.
 In fact, all complexity involved in bootstrapping self-reference would disappear, which is arguably the most difficult to understand and, in our experience, often preventing students from truly understanding how operating systems work.
 With self-reference gone, only spatial and temporal isolation would remain as challenges.
 Unsurprisingly, computer scientists have applied the idea for testing and even proving the correctness of at least key parts of operating systems.
 Here, we use the idea as an educational tool by isolating and removing self-reference from the problem, only to bring it back into the picture, when everything else is clear.

 > Emulation equals isolation while virtualization equals isolation plus self-reference

+Modern computers

+#### Spatial Isolation

 An emulated machine, representing a single physical machine, is the simplest scenario that allows us to explain how spatial and temporal isolation is implemented.
 The following invocation of selfie, as mentioned before, demonstrates an example of the scenario: